sourceduty/Computational_Reactor/README.md

 After each step, print the energy level of each bot:

 Step 1:

 CooperativeBot1 shares 10 energy with CooperativeBot2
 CooperativeBot2 shares 10 energy with CompetitiveBot1
 CompetitiveBot1 steals 10 energy from CooperativeBot2
+CompetitiveBot2 steals 10 energy from CooperativeBot1

+Step 2:

+CooperativeBot1 shares 10 energy with CompetitiveBot2
+CooperativeBot2 shares 10 energy with CooperativeBot1
+CompetitiveBot1 steals 10 energy from CooperativeBot2
+CompetitiveBot2 steals 10 energy from CooperativeBot1

+... (and so on for each step)

+Summary: This example models a simple interaction scenario between cooperative and competitive bots within a computational reactor.
+The energy levels of bots change based on their interactions, illustrating the dynamic nature of such a system.
+This model can be further expanded to include more complex behaviors, interaction rules, and types of bots.
 ```

 <br>